lolitemaultes/m3u8me/README.md

-***Work In Progress***
+# m3u8me - Stream Download Made Easy
+### 🚧 Work In Progress 🚧

+#

-This is a tool to convert m3u8 stream URL to mp4.
-More features are to come.
+m3u8me is a user-friendly tool that helps you download and convert m3u8 streams into MP4 files with ease!
+More features are on the way, so stay tuned.

--- BUG REPORTS --

-1. Cutty segment merge job from scene to scene in finished video
-2. Not many features available for usage

-Release will come soon.

-KEEP HACKING Y'ALL!
+🐛 Known Issues

+1. Segment Merging:
+   - Scene-to-scene transitions in MP4 work but may have minor issues.
+   - TS and MKV files are currently problematic and under review.

+2. Limited Features:
+   - Functionality is currently minimal, but we're actively working on updates!

+#

+### 🛠️ Upcoming Features

+✨ Enhanced format support.

+✨ More customization options.

+✨ Improved stability and performance.

+#

+**🚀 Release Timeline**

+A full release is coming soon.
+Keep an eye out for updates!